ziotom78/raytracing_course/tomasi-ray-tracing-10b.md

 -   In this course we will not address the problem of random number generation in detail, but we will use a series of results without proving them.

--   The context of photorealistic images is interesting to verify the operation of a random number generator: if the quality of the generator is not excellent, you can see it immediately!
+-   The context of photorealistic images is interesting to verify the operation of a random number generator: if the quality of the generator is not excellent, you spot it immediately!

 ---